 – Brave Buffalo of Standing Rock Reservation

 Recently, I learned about the Ogalala Sioux tribe’s history and relationship with bison, the largest land mammal in North America.
-Prior to European colonization in the 17th century, the Great Plains of North America inhabited about 40 million bison.
+Prior to European colonization in the 17th century, the Great Plains of North America supported a population of about 40 million bison.
 For the Oglala Sioux people of the North American Plains, bison are incredibly meaningful culturally and spiritually (insert footnote to reference).
 For the Ogalala, the buffalo are one with the earth and represent all growing and living beings (insert footnote).
 In myth, the “White Buffalo Cow Woman” (cite) presents the Ogalala with a sacred pipe and seven sacred rites, which provide the Ogalala with wisdom, survival, and power (medicine man book pg.
 44).
-While the buffalo represent all beings, otherwise known as Wakan-Tanka, they are also equated specifically with women.
+While the bison --otherwise known as Wakan-Tanka-- represent all beingsthey are also equated specifically with women.
 I was inspired by the bison’s central role in Ogalala Sioux understandings of the natural world and social relationships.
-In the poetry that follows, I combine my own experience with meeting bison in central Iowa with what I’ve learned about the Ogalala Sioux in the last few weeks.
-I have learned about the Ogalala Sioux’s relationship with bison from a mix of primary and secondary research included below.
-I have only begun to learn about the bison and the Ogalala Sioux and recognize how much I do not know.
+As a poet I wanted to express my thoughts and feelings about the bison in verse.
+In the poems which follow, I combine my own experience with meeting bison in central Iowa with what I’ve learned about the Ogalala Sioux in the last few weeks.
+I have learned about the Ogalala Sioux’s relationship with bison from a mix of primary and secondary research, and I’ve included references below.
+I have only begun to learn about the bison and the Ogalala Sioux, and recognize how much I do not know.
 My learning and application of it is shaped by my experiences, which are not indigenous.

 watching the bison